 Sea Shepherd’s Operation Virus Hunter

-Sea Shepherd’s research vessel, Martin Sheen returns to the west coast of Canada for a third year as part of Operation Virus Hunter III — to study the impact that farmed salmon has on wild salmon populations in British Columbia.
-Working in collaboration with biologist Alexandra Morton, and indigenous peoples along the coast, Operation Virus Hunter puts a spotlight on a secretive industry with devastating impact.
+For the fourth year of Operation Virus Hunter, Sea Shepherd’s research vessel Martin Sheen returns to the west coast of Canada.
+For the first time, Operation Virus Hunter IV has expanded to the west coast of Vancouver Island to continue research on the impact that farmed salmon has on wild salmon populations in British Columbia.
+Working in collaboration with coastal First Nations, and scientists such as biologist Alexandra Morton, Operation Virus Hunter shines a spotlight on a secretive industry with devastating impact.

 Wild salmon feed British Columbia’s environment and oceans, as well its culture.
 We all depend on wild salmon for life, because they feed the trees that make the oxygen we breathe.
 Because wild salmon are a keystone species, their decline puts the Pacific Northwest oceans at risk.
 Wild salmon migrate from inland fresh water rivers deep into the open Pacific before returning to their home.
 We stand to lose the very species that bridges the divide between land and water.